top of page

 My Story:

 I’m not a career politician.
-I’m the son and grandson of immigrants, and I help run my family’s small business.
-I’ve relied on SNAP and SSI to survive, and I live with autism and bipolar disorder.
-Those experiences aren’t footnotes in my life — they’re what shaped my values and my understanding of how government decisions affect real people.
+I’m the son and grandson of Irish and Mexican immigrants, I’ve relied on SNAP and SSI to survive, I live with autism and bipolar disorder.
+These experiences aren’t footnotes in my life they’re what shaped my values and my understanding of how government decisions affect real people.

 I have deep roots in this district.
-I attended Camarillo High School and Oxnard College, and I’ve spent my life living, learning, and working alongside the people of Ventura County.
-This district isn’t a stepping stone for me — it’s home.
+I attended Adolfo Camarillo High School and Oxnard Community College, I’ve spent my life living, learning alongside the people of Ventura County.
+This district isn’t a stepping stone for me it’s home.

-Outside of work and politics, I’m a lifelong Southern California sports fan.
-I grew up rooting for the Lakers, Dodgers, and Rams, sharing games with family and friends — small moments that bring our communities together.
+I’m a lifelong Southern California sports fan.
+I grew up rooting for the Lakers, Dodgers, Rams, kings sharing games with family and friends small moments that bring our communities together.

 “A Campaign Built From Lived Experience,